amihere/guy-snippets/README.md

 > [!WARNING]
 > If you're using LuaSnip make sure to use
 > `require("luasnip.loaders.from_vscode").lazy_load()`, and add
-> `friendly-snippets` as a dependency for LuaSnip, otherwise snippets might not
+> `guy-snippets` as a dependency for LuaSnip, otherwise snippets might not
 > be detected.
 If you don't use `lazy_load()` you might notice a slower
 > startup-time
 >